PERMUTATIONS AND COMBINATIONS

 There is exactly 1 way, 4C0, in which there are no Yes's, that is, all No's; 4 ways in which there is 1 Yes; 6 in which there are 2; 4 in which there are 3; and 1 in which there are 4.

 Each combinatorial number 4Ck signifies the number of times one of the two choices appears exactly k times.

-That distribution of outcomes which consists of the sum of all possible combinations, is called a binomial distribution.
-It is called that because, as we will see in the next topic, the combinatorial numbers are also the binomial coefficients.
+That distribution of outcomes that consists of the sum of all possible combinations, is called a binomial distribution.
+It is called that because, as we will see in the next topic, the combinatorial numbers are the binomial coefficients.

 In general, the sum of all the combinations of n distinct things is 2n.

 nC0 + nC1 + nC2 + . . . + nCn = 2n.